AlexOSAdventurer/Alo2/README.md

 Caveat
 ----
-* Only tested with qemu!
+* Only tested with qemu and bochs!